The-OpenROAD-Project/OpenLane/docs/source/quickstart.rst

 The tool encapsulates the underlying tools to allow users to configure them all in one place: ``config.json/tcl``.
 This file contains assignments to the variables that flow uses.

-The rest of the tutorial assumes `OpenLane installation <installation.html>`_ has been complete.
+The rest of the tutorial assumes `OpenLane installation <installation.html>`_ is done.
+This guide covers running the flow on existing desings, adding new designs and quick overview of the design directory strucutre.

 Starting OpenLane
 ------------------------------------------------------------------------